 Although government officials remain tight lipped, the increasingly closer military cooperation between Finland and Sweden advances the possibility that Finland may opt to pursue a replacement strategy that includes two different NATO-compatible fighter types, one of which could be the Gripen E.

-Ongoing defense negotiations between Finland and Sweden are focused on removing outstanding legal impediments that prohibit deeper military collaboration.
+Ongoing defense -strengthening negotiations between Finland and Sweden are currently focused on removing outstanding legal impediments that prohibit deeper military collaboration.

 In a joint statement released Jan.
-10, Finnish and Swedish Prime Ministers Juha Sipilä and Stefan Löfven underscored the need to build a bilateral military collaboration structure that is practical and usable, warning that European security faces its gravest threat since the Cold War era.
+10, Finnish and Swedish Prime Ministers Juha Sipilä and Stefan Löfven underscored the need for Sweden and Finland to build a bilateral military collaboration structure that is practical and usable, warning that European security faces its gravest threat since the Cold War era.

 "Finland and Sweden both operate outside of military alliances.
 We believe that this policy serves us well.
 We must rely on this experience in our assessment of the challenges currently facing us.
 Our military non-alignment contributes to the stability and security of Northern Europe as a whole.
 Even though we are not members in NATO, we cooperate with the organization.
 We have also a strong trans-Atlantic link," the statement read.

 The unified approach being taken by Sweden and Finland to regional and European defense and security challenges suggest that neither country is eager to rush into joining a major military alliance such as NATO, said Ulf Kehl, a Berlin-based political analyst.

 "Despite the recent talk over Finland and Sweden joining NATO, if this does happen it is likely to be a process far in the distant future.
 It seems clear that while both countries want to develop closer military ties with NATO and the European Union, neither state is in any hurry to abandon their present neutrality status," Kehl said.